 9-Day Torres del Paine Circuit

 Tackle Patagonia's most iconic circuit trail, fully supported with porters and a local guide.
-Cross the John Gardner Pass, explore the park's remote northern sections, revel in the stunning French Valley and finish at the Towers viewpoint – this itinerary…
+Cross the John Gardner Pass, explore the park's remote northern sections, revel in the stunning French Valley and finish at the famous Towers viewpoint.
+This is…

 • 9 Days